 Norovirus is the typical form of gastroenteritis in adults and older children.
-It can occur at any time of year.
+It can occur at any time of year, but 80% of infections occur between November and April.
 This virus is spread by the fecal-oral route, and it may also be transmitted from person to person.

 Like the adenovirus, astrovirus can infect people of all ages but is most likely to affect infants and young children.
 It is most common in winter, although it can occur at any time of year.